Matt Wakefield, Two-Time Testicular Cancer Survivor, Bares All About His Journey – Quite Literally.

 I have also been in documentaries about testicular cancer and have shared how my life has been affected by low testosterone.
 I have also posed naked from the bottom half down in a book called ‘Manhood- The Bare Reality’, which is about men and their penises, their life experiences, and what it means to them to be a man.
 That came about after seeing a shout out on Twitter by the author, Laura Dodsworth, looking for men brave enough to bare all, so I went to London to give an interview and have my picture taken.

-(Editor’s Note: I have received a copy of this book and will be doing a review of it in October – stay tuned.
-I have already read Matt’s story and it is incredible!)
+(Editor’s Note: I have received a copy of this book and have done a review of it here.
+Matt’s story is incredible!)

 The thing is, my life is richer because of testicular cancer.